 Departmental Honors Distinction at Graduation

-To graduate with Departmental "High" or "Highest" Honors Distinction, you must complete CHE 194HA/HB/HC and have a minimum UC GPA of 3.65 at the time of graduation (see General Catalog).
+To graduate with Departmental "High" or "Highest" Honors Distinction, students must complete CHE 194HA/HB/HC and have a minimum UC GPA of 3.65 at the time of graduation (see General Catalog).
 Students must also submit a senior honors thesis or project to cap their honors research experience.
-For more information about this process, please contact the Department's Undergraduate Advising and Student Affairs Office at email@example.com.
+For more information about this process, please contact the Department's Undergraduate Advising and Student Affairs Office at firstname.lastname@example.org.

 Note: Graduating with regular university honors does not require the completion of a senior honors thesis or project.